 - Sharpie marker or black stickers for the mouth (if making snowmen pencil holders)

-- Hemp rope (if making ornaments)
+- Jute string (if making wood ornaments)

-Make It #1: Snowman Pencil Holders
+Wooden Christmas Ornament Idea #1: Snowman Pencil Holders

 While this isn’t an ornament, I had to include this because it’s so easy and fun (and makes great gifts, especially for teachers).
-If you enjoy woodworking like I do, it’s likely you have some scrap wood lying around.
+If you enjoy woodworking as I do, it’s likely you have some scrap wood lying around.

 I had cut the legs off an old changing table that I turned into a desk for my oldest son.